 The Pittsburgh Cultural Trust was founded as a non-profit in the 1980s with the hopes of revitalizing a declining part of the city.
 The 14-block area subsequently went through a process of restoring old theaters for use, redeveloping adjacent properties, creating new performance, public art, park, and recreation spaces.
 It attracts a variety of uses, which keeps the spaces activated with locals and tourists even when there is not a large performance.
-A district like this would thrive in San Marcos as they encourage business development, establish a tourist destination, provide opportunity for state funding, preserves and promotes historic sites, and attracts artists and cultural enterprises.
+A district like this would encourage business development, establish a tourist destination, provide opportunity for state funding, preserve and promote historic sites, and attract artists and cultural enterprises.